Anthony-Verdon/Anthony-Verdon/README.md

 - Personal Projects : https://github.com/AnthonyVerdon-PersonalProjects

 ## My Portfolio
 Check what I made on https://nordev.itch.io/ !
-## What I'm Learning
-I'm currently learning Unity by myself, and improving my skills on C and C++ in my school.

 ## Contact Me
 You can contact me at averdon@student.42angouleme.fr or on Discord : nordev